 Scenario: Duplicate email

-Where someone tries to create an account for an email address
+Where someone tries to create an account for an email address that already exists.

 Given I have chosen to sign up

 But I enter an email address that has already registered